 Two tunnel shafts will be constructed.
 One is approximately 200 feet deep, located in Metro Vancouver’s yard in North Vancouver, immediately north of the inlet and east of the Seymour River.
 The other 360-foot-deep shaft is situated in a forested area of Second Narrows Park on the south side of the inlet in Burnaby.

 The north shaft is 200 feet deep and 52 feet in diameter.
-Tremie concrete will be placed in the shaft, allowing for dewatering and the bottom 50 feet of the shaft lining concrete to be placed.
-The new Herrenknecht slurry tunnel boring machine (TBM) is being assembled simultaneously on the surface.
-Due to the small diameter of the shaft the TBM will be launched incrementally, initially with the shield in the shaft and trailing gear on the surface.
-As tunneling progresses, the trailing gear for the TBM will be lowered into the shaft in two stages until fully assembled.
-Tunneling is expected to take nine months.
+Tremie concrete was placed in the shaft, allowing for dewatering and the bottom 50 feet of the shaft lining concrete to be placed.
+The new Herrenknecht slurry tunnel boring machine (TBM) was assembled simultaneously on the surface.
+Due to the small diameter of the shaft, the TBM was launched incrementally, initially with the shield in the shaft and trailing gear on the surface.
+As tunneling progressed, the trailing gear for the TBM was lowered into the shaft in two stages.

 Three steel water mains — two approximately eight feet in diameter and one five feet in diameter — will be installed in the tunnel, which will be 21 feet in diameter inside.